chaitanyarahalkar/test-repo/Partitioning-Mounting-Guide.md

 These partitions can be found named with the conventions /dev/sda1,/dev/sda2 etc.

+(Enter all the commands mentioned below in root or with a sudoers' user)

 #### Mounting drives in Linux

 Running ``` fdisk -l ``` in root lists out the number of drives that are mounted on the system. ``` /dev/sda ``` is usually the hard drive or SSD on which the OS is running.
 Other external drives can be found ususally at ``` /dev/sdb ```